ajrcarey/pdfium-render/README.md

 * `pdfium_latest`: binds `PdfiumLibraryBindings` to the latest released build of Pdfium at <https://github.com/bblanchon/pdfium-binaries/releases> supported by `pdfium-render`.
 This is currently `pdfium_6666`.
 * `pdfium_6666`, `pdfium_6611`, `pdfium_6569`, `pdfium_6555`, `pdfium_6490`, `pdfium_6406`, `pdfium_6337`, `pdfium_6295`, `pdfium_6259`, `pdfium_6164`, `pdfium_6124`, `pdfium_6110`, `pdfium_6084`, `pdfium_6043`, `pdfium_6015`, `pdfium_5961`: binds `PdfiumLibraryBindings` to the specified version of the Pdfium API.

-A small number of functions in the Pdfium API are gated behind compile-time flags when compiling Pdfium.
-Release 0.8.25 introduced new features to control whether these functions are available in `pdfium-render`.

-* `pdfium_use_skia`: includes SKIA-specific functions in `PdfiumLibraryBindings`.
-You must bind to a build of Pdfium that was compiled with the `PDF_USE_SKIA` flag, or using these functions will fail.
-* `pdfium_use_win32`: includes Windows-specific functions in `PdfiumLibraryBindings`.
-You must bind to a build of Pdfium that was compiled with the `_WIN32` flag, or using these functions will fail.
-This feature requires the `windows` crate.
-* `pdfium_enable_xfa`: includes XFA-specific functions in `PdfiumLibraryBindings`.
-You must bind to a build of Pdfium that was compiled with the `PDF_ENABLE_XFA` flag, or using these functions will fail.
-* `pdfium_enable_v8`: includes V8-specific functions in `PdfiumLibraryBindings`.
-You must bind to a build of Pdfium that was compiled with the `PDF_ENABLE_V8` flag, or using these functions will fail.

 The `image`, `thread_safe`, and `pdfium_latest` features are enabled by default.
 All other features are disabled by default.

 ## Minimum supported Rust version